RichardLitt/stranded-by-trump/index-so.md

   * <a href="https://irap.urbanjustice.org/civicrm/contribute/transact?reset=1&id=13" target="_blank">International refugee assistance project</a>
   * Volunteer your time to <a href="https://www.globalcitizen.org/en/content/refugees-workforrefugees-worldvision-newzealand/" target="_blank">Work For Refugees</a>
   * Or, check out [this list 11 organizations](https://www.bustle.com/articles/195841-how-to-donate-to-11-organizations-fighting-donald-trump-tooth-and-nail) to donate to.
-  * Or <a href="https://jezebel.com/a-list-of-organizations-dedicated-to-helping-immigrants-1791772883"_blank">take a look at this comprehensive list</a>.
+  * Or <a href="https://jezebel.com/a-list-of-organizations-dedicated-to-helping-immigrants-1791772883" target="_blank">take a look at this comprehensive list</a>.

 **7. Call Congress.**